mwbowo/blogx/README.md

 ## Credit

-Create a Blog in Laravel and Livewire
+Create a Blog in Laravel and Livewire & Bowo
 >[Devdojo](https://devdojo.com/tnylea/create-a-blog-in-laravel-and-livewire)